* U.S. budget talks falter after House vote

 * Commodities shares weigh on Brazil, Mexico bourses

-SAO PAULO, Dec 21 Latin American stocks fell on
+SAO PAULO, Dec 21 Latin American stocks fell the

-Friday, as a new setback in U.S. budget negotiations weighed on
+most in over a month on Friday, as a new setback in U.S. budget

-risk appetite and investors sold off commodities shares
+negotiations weighed on risk appetite and investors sold off

 Shares tracked global markets lower after Republican